faisalazam/ImageSearchGallery/README.md

 # ImageSearchGallery

-It is an AngularJs application, which can be used to search for images (from Flickr) with specified tags.
+It is an AngularJs application, which can be used to search for images (from image hosting websites like Flickr, imgur, instagram and picasa) with specified tags.
 The result of the search activity will be displayed in a nicely formatted photo gallery (i.e. thumbnails with some information and alongwith pagination, as well as preview of the mouseover photo, which will have its own pagination).

 This is a live search app, i.e. the photo gallery will keep building as the user keep typing the search tags.
 The search tags need to be separated by commas, otherwise they'll be considered as one big combined tag.